 3) If you have a practical partner, then agree responsibilities.
 For example, if you are measuring the rate of a reaction by following the change in the volume of gas produced, one of you can measure the time and help countdown to the next reading, while your partner can read the volume.

 4) If you are going to do an assessed practical, then ask your teacher what criteria she or he is going to use when allocating the marks.

 5) Try and maintain a good balance between your awareness of safety and a confident use of the apparatus.
 You should by now know how to use a Bunsen burner safely and the difference between gentle heating and strong heating, even some advanced level students think that gentle heating involves a yellow Bunsen burner flame.
-The has a chapter on basic techniques.
+The practical workbook has a chapter on basic techniques.
 If this textbook is available, then take a look at this chapter.

 Before they can embark on AS & A Level practical work with confidence, students should be familiar with the use of a typical school laboratory.
 This includes things such as balances, measuring cylinders, beakers, pipettes (or syringes), heating apparatus and thermometers.
 It is also important that students know how to work safely when carrying out practical work.

 A knowledge of basic biochemical tests such as the tests for starch, glucose, protein and lipids is useful as these are often revisited at AS & A Level.
 There is also an assumption that students are aware of simple tests from Cambridge IGCSE™ chemistry, such as using universal indicator paper and testing for using limewater to test for carbon dioxide gas.
 These chemical tests are often used when carrying out practicals at AS and A Level biology.